 Nebraska landlords are also required to ensure all rental properties are “rodent-proof” in addition to being weatherproof and waterproof.

-For any rental properties built prior to 1978, the landlord is required to inform you of the potential for lead paint on the property, and any known areas where lead paint was used.
+For any rental properties built prior to 1978, the landlord is required to inform tenants of the potential for lead paint on the property, and any known areas where lead paint was used.

 The law says a landlord must make repairs to an apartment when needed.
 To enforce the law regarding habitability, tenants must give their landlord written notice of the problem.
 Tenants must keep a copy of the notice along with the certified mail return receipt.